 So how does it work

 With all our tailored medical detox we replace the drugs or alcohol for safe medication.
 There are several types of medication.
 These are Methadone, Subutex, Librium, DF118, Sleeping pills etc, just to name of the few of the well known medicines used in detoxing.
-Every detox is different.
+Every one is different.
 This is because every client is different.

 Example.
 If we take a Heroin addict.
-He may not want to detox on Subutex as he would need to been clean (Rattle) for 36 hours before he can take it, or it will bring on withdrawal.
+He may not want to do it on Subutex as he would need to been clean (Rattle) for 36 hours before he can take it, or it will bring on withdrawal.
 Most addicts will not go 36 hours clean.
 So they may prefer to detox on Methadone.
 The problem here is you are still taking a highly addictive drug, and if you speak to any Heroin addict they will tell you Methadone gets right into your bones.
 It is not a nice drug, and takes some getting off.
 Another option is DF118.
-This is an opiate based pain killer, and taken in large amounts will help a Heroin addict to detox.
-These are just a few of many detox methods used throughout the UK today .
+This is an opiate based pain killer, and taken in large amounts will help a Heroin addict to it.
+These are just a few of many methods used throughout the UK today .

 NEVER TRY TO DETOX ON YOUR OWN AS IT CAN BRING ON A FIT OR SEIZURE, AND IN SOME CASES BE FATAL.
 ALWAYS SEEK MEDICAL ADVICE.